polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ]
 ```

-You can also create and update items if you choose your `post` or `put` endpoints in a similar
+You can also create and update items if you choose your `post` or `put` endpoints.
+However,
-fashion.
-However, these endpoints require you to provide a JSON payload instead of parametrising
+these endpoints require you to provide a JSON payload instead of parametrising
 your endpoint using query parameters.
-Feel free to try to create and update some items using these
+Try to create and update some items using these
 two endpoints.
 Just remember that regardless of what table you choose, the primnary key parts
 to the update endpoint is the criteria of _which item to update_.
-Magic only create endpoints
+Magic only creates endpoints
 that supports updating _one item at the time by default_.

 ### Meta data